SeaQL/seaql.github.io/SeaORM/blog/2022-04-04-introducing-starfish-ql.md

 ## Contributing

-We are super excited to be selected as a Google Summer of Code 2022 mentor organization.
-Thank you everyone in the SeaQL community for your support and adoption!
+We are super excited to be selected as a Google Summer of Code 2022 mentor organization!

-StarfishQL is one of the [GSoC project ideas](https://github.com/SeaQL/summer-of-code/blob/main/2022/README.md#2-a-graph-database-and-query-engine-codename-starfishql-for-graph-analysis-and-visualization) that open for development proposals.
+StarfishQL is one of the [GSoC project ideas](https://github.com/SeaQL/summer-of-code/blob/main/2022/README.md#2-a-graph-database-and-query-engine-codename-starfishql-for-graph-analysis-and-visualization) that opens for development proposals.
 Join us on GSoC 2022 by following the instructions on [GSoC Contributing Guide](https://github.com/SeaQL/summer-of-code/blob/main/2022/CONTRIBUTING.md).